-This agreement is updated on a regular basis and will protect your interests.
+This agreement is updated on a regular basis and complies with rapidly changing Laws see latest and will protect your interests.
 All users of PIMS tenancy agreements will be updated as and when Legislation changes

 1. Give the Landlord the right to dispose of goods left behind by the Tenant, once the tenancy has been brought to an end by voluntary surrender of the keys by the Tenant or a possession order from the courts.
 Without such a clause you run the risk of being sued by the Tenant for their disposal since there is deemed to be a bailment relationship.
 This means that the only safe way of disposing of the goods would be to make an application under the Torts (interference with Goods) Act 1977.